Superreplication under Model Uncertainty in Discrete Time: Introduction

 To the best of our knowledge, there are no previous existence results for superreplication under model uncertainty in discrete time, and more generally for price processes $S$ with jumps (except in the case where strategies are constants; cf.\ \cite{Riedel.11}).
 There are, however, results for continuous processes $S$ with ``volatility uncertainty'' in specific setups; see \cite{BouchardMoreauNutz.12, FernholzKaratzas.11, NeufeldNutz.12, NutzSoner.10, Peng.10, SonerTouziZhang.2010dual, SonerTouziZhang.2010rep, Song.10} and the references therein.
 All these results have been obtained by control-theoretic techniques which, as far as we have been able to see, cannot be applied in the presence of jumps.
 A duality result (without existence) for a specific topological setup in discrete time was obtained in~\cite{DeparisMartini.04}, while \cite{DenisMartini.06} gave a comparable result for the continuous case.

 A related topic is the so-called model-free pricing introduced by \cite{Dupire.94,Hobson.98}, where superreplication is achieved by trading in the stock $S$ and (statically) in a given set of options.
-On the dual side, this is related to the set of all martingale measures for $S$ which are compatible with the prices of the given options, and this set can also be nondominated.
-A survey can be found in~\cite{Hobson.11}; recent results are \cite{AcciaioBeiglbockPenknerSchachermayer.12, BeiglbockHenryLaborderePenkner.11} in discrete time and \cite{DolinskySoner.12, GalichonHenryLabordereTouzi.11, HenryLabordereTouzi.12} in the continuous case.
-Once more, we are not aware of general existence results in the case with jumps (but \cite{BeiglbockHenryLaborderePenkner.11} contains a counterexample).
-It remains to be seen if our techniques can be applied to this problem.
-Finally, it is worth noting that in contrast to the present work, the mentioned papers consider topological setups and contingent claims which are functions of $S$ alone.
+On the dual side, this is related to the set of all martingale measures for $S$ which are compatible with the prices of the given options, and this set is typically nondominated.
+In fact, the absence of a dominating measure is a consequence of the absence of modeling assumptions, which is precisely the aim of the approach.
+A survey can be found in~\cite{Hobson.11}; recent results are \cite{AcciaioBeiglbockPenknerSchachermayer.12, BeiglbockHenryLaborderePenkner.11} in discrete time and \cite{DolinskySoner.12, GalichonHenryLabordereTouzi.11,HenryLabordereOblojSpoidaTouzi.12} in the continuous case.
+Once more, we are not aware of general existence results in the case with jumps, and it is worth noting that in contrast to the present work, the mentioned papers consider topological setups and contingent claims which are functions of $S$ alone.